 Once the supporting documentation has been provided and charges have been verified, you and your supervisor must review and approve the expense report (by signing it).
 All documentation should then be forwarded to Accounts Payable by the second Friday of each month following the month in which charges are incurred.

-Due by the 7th day of the month following the month in which charges are incurred.
+Due by the 3rd business day of the month following the month in which charges are incurred.

 Refer to the Smart Data On-Line Quick Reference Guide for cardholders.

 - All vendors may not always accept another employee’s card.

 - It is always important to notify vendors that ACU is tax exempt.

 This will save your departmental budget from paying taxes on your purchases.

 - Keep in mind, your entire statement balance is paid each month.
 Therefore, any disputed or returned items should be posted to your default FOAP.
 When the credit appears on a future statement, it should be posted to your default FOAP to offset the original transaction.
 Please follow the instructions in the “Billing Discrepancies and Returns” section.